SenpuDev/guitarjam-strapi/README.md

  ## API description:
  API built from strapi, with a postgres database hosted on the server.
- Mainly built to practice building apis in a simple way and feed 'guitarjam' frontend (upload soon on github pages)
+ Mainly built to practice building apis in a simple way and feed 'guitarjam' frontend (upload soon on github pages) For sure, it can run any crud action, with the proper permissions.

  Hope you like it :)